lee131313personal/Paper-Abstraction-NLP/README.md

 This project aims to develop a script that clusters a given set of research papers based on their abstract similarity.

 ## Key words:
-Natural Language processing, Text processing, Unsupervised machine learning.
+Natural Language processing, Text processing, Unsupervised machine learning, Clustering, Visualisation

 ## Set up the environment
 All the dependencies and library needs to be prepared.
 I recommend take advantage of virtual environment.